UCS paramedic course proving a big success

 Just a few months into their course they helped people with life-threatening conditions, unwell patients and, on one occasion, even helped to deliver a baby.

-And as UCS begins training its next paramedic science programme intake, course leader Lee Cunnell, who has been a paramedic since 1991, is confident the ambulance service’s training drive will boost the trust’s performance.
+And as UCS today prepares for its next paramedic science programme intake, course leader Lee Cunnell, who has been a paramedic since 1991, is confident the ambulance service’s training drive will boost the trust’s performance.